Sec0gh/Portswigger-Labs/SQL Injection Labs/In-Band SQL Injection/README.md

 ```
 - Because the first column is not string data type.
 - The solution for this problem is combining the results of the 2 columns in one column by concatenating them with `||`.
+- You can use `||` to concatenate strings in the oracle database, but it is different in the other database types.
+- Don't worry, in the next labs you will know how to detect the type of database to identify your syntax and the methodology to deal with it.
 ```
 category=' union select null, username ||'~'|| password from users--
 ```